kbss-cvut/termit-docker/README.md

 9. Run the remaining services by
     `docker-compose up -d`
 10. Look for the admin password to the `termit-server` log and use it for first login at the configured URL, e.g. `http://localhost/termit`.

+## Configuration

+TermIt is highly configurable both in terms of the content as well as the way it runs.
+This section provides details on the most important configuration options.

+### Language

+The default configuration assumes TermIt is run for Czech vocabularies.
+To use TermIt in other environments, the following changes are needed:

+#### TermIt

+TermIt backend stores and loads strings based on the configured language.
+To change it, set the `TERMIT_PERSISTENCE_LANGUAGE` value in 'docker-compose.yml' to the appropriate language tag (e.g., en, de).

+#### Full Text Search

+Full text search (FTS) is implemented via Lucene connectors in the underlying GraphDB repository.
+These connectors are language-specific, so to use a different language for TermIt and FTS working correctly, the Lucene connectors need to be configured accordingly.
+To use a different language that Czech, set the following in the connector-creating SPARQL queries in 'db-server/lucene':

+- Set the value of the "languages" attribute to the appropriate language tag
+- Set the value of the "analyzer" attribute to the appropriate fully qualified Lucene analyzer class name.
+See, for example, https://lucene.apache.org/core/4_0_0/analyzers-common/overview-summary.html.